Online fundraisers for violent West Bank settlers raised thousands, despite international sanctions

 Givechak does not divulge donors’ whereabouts, but it is possible to donate from the U.S. Several donors wrote their names in English.
 The page was circulated on American social media platforms.

-After the page was taken down, a clearing company refused to transfer the funds to Levi’s family, which filed a lawsuit to try to secure the money.
+After the page was taken down, a clearing company refused to transfer the funds to Levi’s family, which filed a lawsuit to try to secure the money, according to legal documents shared with the AP by The Democratic Bloc, an Israeli NGO monitoring far-right groups.

-Many of the crowdfunding sites use the popular payment app Bit, owned by Israeli Bank Hapoalim, for donations.
+Many of the crowdfunding sites use the popular payment app Bit, owned by Israeli Bank Hapoalim.
 Bank spokesperson Sharona Levi declined to say whether the bank was taking measures — only that it “respects and complies with international sanctions.”

-Hashomer Yosh, a government-funded group that sends volunteers to work on farms, both legal and illegal, in the West Bank, sent volunteers to Levi’s outpost, a Nov.
+Hashomer Yosh, a government-funded group that sends volunteers to work on West Bank farms, both legal and illegal, sent volunteers to Levi’s outpost, a Nov.
 13 Facebook post said.
-The post linked to a JGive page recruiting “armed volunteers” that raised nearly $24,000.
+It linked to a JGive page recruiting “armed volunteers” that raised nearly $24,000.

 JGive took down a fundraising page on its site for Levi's outpost after the AP requested comment, and said it had blocked donations in compliance with the sanctions order.
 It said other campaigns were “in full compliance with all and any applicable laws and regulations.”

-Note: This story was first published on Feb.
-22, 2024.
-It was updated on Feb.
-23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to over $31,000, not $2,500.